How To Upgrade to GA4 with Google Tag Manager

 Google Analytics is an event driven model which you may have seen in Firebase.
 That’s because it has Firebase on the backend.
 An event driven model gives GA4 much greater flexibility than UA which is based on pageviews and sessions.

 With UA you need to manually configure events.
 Unless you actively create tags you would have no visibility of what users do on your website, other than the pages they visited.
 GA4 automatically measures certain types of events and has other types of events that you can easily enable, or you can configure.

 - Automatically Collected Events – Basic user interactions tracked on your site.

-- Enhanced Measurement – When you enable enhanced measurement in GA4 the platform will automatically track interactions like link clinks, scrolling, and YouTube video plays.
+- Enhanced Measurement – When you enable enhanced measurement the platform will automatically track interactions.
+Such as link clinks, scrolling, and YouTube video plays.

 - Recommended Events – These events need to be implemented manually but use predefined names and parameters.
-These are grouped into individual sectors such as Retail/eCommerce and Jobs/Education/Real Estate and Games.
+These are in individual sectors such as Retail/eCommerce and Jobs/Education/Real Estate and Games.

 - Custom Events – As with Universal Analytics you can create your own custom events.

 Google documents more details of these differences between GA4 and Universal Analytics here.